North Korea warns US of 'undesirable happenings'

 Prime Minister Yoshihide Suga's Cabinet is likely to approve the move early next month, the report said.

 Japan has imposed sanctions on North Korea ever since Pyongyang first tested nuclear weapons back in 2006.

 Tokyo also blames Pyongyang for the abduction of 17 Japanese nationals.

 On Friday, the UN Security Council also extended until April 2022 the mandate of a panel of experts assisting the committee which oversees its sanctions against North Korea.

-By Islamuddin Sajid
+*Writing by Islamuddin Sajid

 Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.